Non-linear vorticity upsurge in Burgers' flow: Exact solutions at moderate viscosity

 \subsection{Computation of exact solution}

-The transformed initial condition (\ref{pic}) can be evaluated without difficulty for $\nu > 0.01$ by means of machine-aided computations as the Fourier series defining Green's function converges reasonably fast.
-As the viscosity becomes smaller, it is impractical to compute the analytic expression to acceptable accuracy because the exponential function in $\phi_0$ would cause underflow or overflow as soon as we integrate away from $x=0$, even over short time intervals.
-Since velocity $u$ is given by a {\it ratio} of two rapid-changing exponentials, one remedy is that we scale both $\phi$ and $\phi_x$ by suitably chosen functions so that the numerical difficulty may be avoided.
+The transformed initial condition (\ref{pic}) can be evaluated without difficulty for $\nu > 0.01$ by means of machine-aided computations as the Fourier series in the definition of the Green's function converges reasonably fast.
+As the viscosity becomes smaller, it is impractical to compute the analytic expression to acceptable accuracy, because the exponential function in $\phi_0$ would cause underflow or overflow as soon as we integrate away from $x=0$, even over short time intervals.
+Since velocity $u$ is given by a {\it ratio} of two rapidly-changing exponentials, one remedy is that we scale both $\phi$ and $\phi_x$ by suitably chosen functions so that the numerical difficulty may be avoided.
 For instance, we can compute

 and then